DanielJuravski/heMoji/docker/README.md

 In any time you can detach out of your container by `CTRL P + Q` and attach it back with the cmd above.

 ## Emoji Predict
-You can predict the emojis for your text via 2 options:
+You can predict the emojis for your text data via 2 options:
-- Inside Container Usage: attach your data into the container and execute it's prepared in advance scripts.
+- Inside Container Usage: attach your data into the container and execute the container's scripts.
-- Outside Container Usage: the hemoji container holds an Flask microframework which you can access and query with your text data.
+- Outside Container Usage: the hemoji container holds a local REST api which you can access and query with your text data.

 ### Inside Container Usage